-No. We cannot provide information about your disability to anyone on campus without written consent from you.
-Each semester, you must notify Accessibility Services of the accommodations you will need.
-In most cases, instructors are only informed of the accommodations you will need in their class and not the nature of the disability.
+No. We connote provide information about your disability to anyone on campus without written consent from you.
+Each semester, you will meet with the Accessibility Counselor to determine the accommodations you will need.
+In most cases, instructors are only informed of the accommodations you will need in their class, not the nature of the disability.

 10. In high school, my teacher handled arrangements for extended test time.
-Will it work the same way at RCC?
+Does it work the same way at RCC?

-• No. In college, you have an active role in obtaining accommodations.
+No. In college, you have an active role in obtaining the accommodations.